-The design is clearly defined by the concept of ‘The Valley’ for the podium level, which includes the levels of the basement up to level three and ‘The Cloud’ for the upper levels.
+The design is defined by the concept of ‘The Valley’ for the podium levels and ‘The Cloud’ for the upper levels.

-Hovering building volumes at the non-typical second and third floors create canopies to the sunken courtyard, retail and office lobbies and by doing so emphasize their programmatic special functions such as a large co-working space and a bookstore.
+The ‘Valley’ is meant to interact with the human scale and integrates a lot of green and water.
+It is architecturally defined by shifting slabs that provide terraces or canopies for the lower levels.
 Strategically placed staircases and escalators connect the basement to the upper floors and ultimately to the pedestrian bridge on level 3, which is connecting to the adjacent cultural plot.